What If… Goal-based Investing for the Future HNWI

 Right now, the process of planning a new milestone is long-winded: a wealth owner needs to contact their manager and answer numerous questions before receiving a report days later.
-Even the specific tools that allow you to analyze the risks and plan your investments cannot fully examine a high diversity of plans and goals in different spheres of life.
+Even the specific tools that allow them to analyse the risks and plan investments cannot fully examine a high diversity of plans and goals in different spheres of life.

-Topaz aims to make goal-setting and risk assessment not only simple and powerful but even fun and engaging, allowing for spontaneity without sacrificing due diligence.
-Let’s continue through a day in the life of Elizabeth, one of our HNWI personas, as she sets new financial goals.
+The Topaz vision is to make goal-setting and risk assessment not only simple and powerful but even fun and engaging, allowing for spontaneity without sacrificing due diligence.
+Let’s continue through a day in the life of Elizabeth, one of our HNWI personas, as she sets new financial goals in a hypothetical future.

 Empowering Decisions with Technology

 She has family goals: Elizabeth wants to send her two children to universities in the US—no trivial expense—and is already growing a nest egg for their future offspring.
-But speaking to her more are her ambitions of owning a property overlooking the sea in Monaco and planning an expedition to Everest base camp.
+But speaking even more loudly to her are her ambitions of owning a property overlooking the sea in Monaco and planning an expedition to Everest base camp.
 She shifts both from “medium priority” to “high priority” and the algorithm re-calibrates her investment portfolio to target short-term returns.
-At the same time, she slides a new car purchase from medium to low priority—not so important now, she thought.
+At the same time, she slides a new car purchase from medium to low priority—not so important now, she thinks.